huntabyte/bits-ui/sites/docs/content/components/dialog.md

 </Dialog.Root>
 ```

+### Best Practices

+-   Always maintain a clear focus management strategy for your Dialogs.
+-   Ensure that focus is predictable and logical for keyboard users.
+-   Test your focus management with keyboard navigation to verify its effectiveness.

+## Advanced Behaviors

+Bits UI's Dialog component offers several advanced features to customize its behavior and enhance user experience.
+This section covers scroll locking, escape key handling, and interaction outside the dialog.

-## Scroll Lock
+### Scroll Lock

-By default, when a Dialog is opened, scrolling the body will be disabled, which provides a more native experience for users.
-If you wish to disable this behavior, you can set the `preventScroll` prop to `false` on the `Dialog.Content` component.
+By default, when a Dialog opens, scrolling the body is disabled.
+This provides a more native-like experience, focusing user attention on the dialog content.

+#### Customizing Scroll Behavior

+To allow body scrolling while the dialog is open, use the `preventScroll` prop on `Dialog.Content`:

 ```svelte /preventScroll={false}/
 <Dialog.Content preventScroll={false}>